AlexTVL/alex_2025/navigation/ideas.md

 Advocacy - Something I need to work on, but being able to self-advocate and ask questions is just as important as communication with my peers.

-Integrity - Lying about my progress and taking massive shortcuts only hurts me in the long run, so staying honest with myself on where I am at is important for me to be able to learn
+Integrity - Lying about my progress and taking massive shortcuts only hurts me in the long run, so staying honest with myself on where I am at is important for me to be able to learn.